Bookbinding for Artists and Photographers with Scott McCarney

 Scott McCarney has been making books as works of art for over thirty years.
 His bookworks explore many media, from offset and digital printing to sculptural objects and installation.
-He lectures, teaches and exhibits internationally and is currently an adjunct faculty member at Rochester Institute of Technology.
+He lectures, teaches and exhibits internationally.